JCollins0/battlecastle/README.md

 #### About
 This project was an undertaking during self study in high school.
-The game is mostly a proof of concept for a network game, practice using the [json file format](https://en.wikipedia.org/wiki/JSON), and a way to become more familiar with simple graphical menu design in java.
+The game is mostly a proof of concept for a network game, practice using the [JSON file format](https://en.wikipedia.org/wiki/JSON), and a way to become more familiar with simple graphical menu design in java.
 ***